Vinton still looking for 2nd ward representative

 The pair reminded council members that even though the decision was made to hold a special election, it could be possible that no nomination papers were returned.

-Fischer and Chris Ward, Vinton city administrator, added that the council council make the decision to advertise the opening of the position and then made an appointment.
+Fischer and Chris Ward, Vinton city administrator, added that the council made the decision to advertise the opening of the position and then made an appointment.

 After that appointment, citizens had 14 days to challenge the appointment and call for a special election.